10 Central Otago Must-Dos

 2. Get your Adrenaline Fix in Queenstown

 Queenstown is on the top of most travellers’ bucket lists when they come to New Zealand so we really don’t need to give it much of an introduction.
-In the “Adrenaline Capital of the New Zealand” you really won’t get board with the likes of bungy jumping, skydiving, jet boating, luging, canyoning swinging, paragliding, rafting and so much more going on!
+In the “Adrenaline Capital of New Zealand,” you really won’t get bored with the likes of bungy jumping, skydiving, jet boating, luging, canyoning swinging, paragliding, rafting and so much more going on!
 For our picks on the things you can’t miss in Queenstown, head on over to our must-do list for Queenstown.